jmvrbanac/Specter/docs/writing_tests/index.rst

         def sample_data(self, data_val):
             expect(data_val).to.equal('sample_text')

-This will assign the metadata attributes to all tests that are generated from the decoratored instance method.
+This will assign the metadata attributes to all tests that are generated from the decorated instance method.
 The second way of assigning metadata is by creating a more complex dataset item.
-A complex dataset item contains two keys; args and meta.
+A complex dataset item contains an args key as well as meta and/or skip keys.

 .. code-block:: python